Malaria and Homeoprophylaxis

 Chill predominates without thirst.
 Icy coldness of finger tips.

 Desires heat, but no relief therefrom.
-A most important remedy after abuse of quinine.
+A very important remedy after abuse of quinine.

 - Natrum muriaticum

 Chill is continuous, heat moderate with violent headache, and perspiration wanting or excessive and debilitating and relieving the headache.
 Complexion is yellowish gray.
 The spleen and liver are enlarged.
 Chill commencing about 10:00 am beginning in the back and feet.
 Great thirst pains in the bones, pains in the back ,headache, debility, accompanied with shortness of breath.
 Fever blisters on the lips.
 During fever feel dejected and apprehensive.
 Swallow complexion and white coated tongue.
 Sleepy in the daytime and sleepless at night.